gdub01/phx-cra-cqrs-gql/README.md

 1. You don't need to eject create-react-app (CRA).. so you can keep up to date with latest JS/webpack setups.
 2. You get access to all the components in the react world that make front end work faster.
 3. You get a PWA / service worker for possibly caching user data / offline support.
+4. CRA can do code splitting to decrease your bundle size / initial load times.

-### ...but no SSR.
-4 frontend practices make SSR with CRA difficult...

-#### Common JS vs ES6 modules
+### ...but no SSR because of Common JS vs ES6 modules

 The only react SSR parser I'm aware of is react-stdio which requires Common JS syntax to prerender the app.
 CRA produces imports with the new ES6 module syntax.

 So just getting SSR to work at all with CRA seems impossible unless you create a new webpack config, which kind of defeats the purpose of not ejecting a CRA app.

-#### Code splitting

-CRA can do code splitting to decrease your bundle size / initial load times.
-Getting SSR to work with code splitting seems to make importing harder.

-#### Prefetching data

-If you want to prefetch data when you respond via SSR, you may need to recreate each route on the server side so you can specify the route's data dependencies... increasing dev time for creating and maintaining features.

-* Using a tool like Apollo (graphql) SSR to get data dependencies dynamically may make it so the above isn't required.
-So it may be worth looking at eventually.
-I couldn't experiment too much with this because the CommonJS vs CRA's ES6 imports blocker.

-#### Offline first

-I had a tough time seeing where pre-fetching data for SSR and offline-first redux/state data stores intersect.
-There may be business trade-offs there and not absolute wins.

-### Conclusion

-With code splitting, you can reduce your bundle size for faster initial loading.

-Ulimtately you only take the loading time hit once.
-After that with redux offline and the service worker, it's almost instant.

-Then using phoenix channels (perhaps look at absinthe graphql subscriptions?), you can get live updates to the data.

-So the user gets almost instant loading with their last-seen data despite the app being not SSR'd.
+It's a trade-off, but generally I'd prefer quicker dev time over SSR.

 * If you want SSR and don't mind keeping up with webpack, Roman has a great resource:  https://medium.com/@chvanikoff/phoenix-react-love-story-reph-2-14a6dcadbbd0

 ### How to set it up: